-These three companies formed the foundation of IMG College, a division of IMG Worldwide, providing unparalleled expertise and resources to the blossoming collegiate market through multimedia rights services, digital, publishing, ticketing, seating and consulting services.
-Winston-Salem, the headquarters of IMG College, is now the home for the college division’s audio business housing over 50 studios pumping out more than 30,000 hours of college sports programming annually to 2,100 affiliates; a ticketing business with 24 university partners; a publishing operation producing four million game-day programs, yearbooks, magazines and championship publications each year; the largest manager of university athletic websites in America; corporate functions like legal and finance; and home base for a 350-person nationwide sales organization which attracts corporate sponsors supporting schools’ athletics, as well as academic missions.
+These three companies formed the foundation of IMG College, a division of IMG Worldwide, providing unparalleled expertise and resources to the blossoming collegiate market through multimedia rights services, licensing, digital, publishing, ticketing, seating, fundraising and consulting services.
+Winston-Salem, the headquarters of IMG College, is now the home for the college division’s audio business housing over 50 studios pumping out more than 30,000 hours of college sports programming annually to 2,100 affiliates; a ticketing business with more than 30 university partners; a publishing operation producing four million game-day programs, yearbooks, magazines and championship publications each year; the largest manager of university athletic websites in America; corporate functions like legal and finance; and home base for a 350-person nationwide sales organization which attracts corporate sponsors supporting schools’ athletics, as well as academic missions.

 IMG College is redefining the way big brands sponsor college teams.
-Through IMG’s consolidation of school media rights, it has formed the first national collegiate platform giving companies easy access to the largest and most attractive fan base in sports (173 million strong).
-National sponsors including UPS, Hershey, Hyundai and MillerCoors were the first to use the groundbreaking new platform in 49 of the country’s top 50 markets.
-The IMG College team plans to expand its suite of services helping schools become more successful.
+Through IMG’s consolidation of school media rights, it has formed the first national collegiate platform giving companies easy access to the largest and most attractive fan base in sports (190 million strong).
+National sponsors including UPS, Hyundai and MillerCoors were the first to use the groundbreaking new platform in 49 of the country’s top 50 markets.

 While IMG College delivers a significant amount of revenue to schools coast to coast, for our company, this is more than a dollars-and-cents business.
 Supporting schools' athletics and academic missions is a noble calling.
 As intercollegiate athletics continues to grow, IMG is proud and privileged to serve leading universities providing opportunities to student-athletes while preparing America's next generation of leaders.